cmp-202/ssh2shell/README.md

  };

 ```
-The other alternative is to use the onCommandTimeout event handler but it will be delayed by the idleTimout value
+The other alternative is to use the host.onCommandTimeout event handler but it will be delayed by the idleTimout value

 ```javascript
 host.onCommandTimeout = function( command, response, sshObj, stream, connection ) {